SwiftIsland/Playgrounds/README.md

 When you add a new Playground Page the page you had before will automatically get it’s own sub page as well.
 And the links to the previous page are also automatically added:
 ![new-page-2.png](new-page-2.png)

+Each playground page will have it’s own resources and sources folder.
+This can be quite convenient when creating a customPlaygroundDescription for the same entity that you want to be different per playground page.

+---

 Now you are ready to start writing your own interactive readme, if you yourself made any frameworks i would suggest to write a readme for one of those.
 Otherwise I would suggest to write one for your favourite framework, like I did.